sanderlab/sanderlab.github.io/README.md

 ## Edit Images
 Images may be added or removed here: https://github.com/dfci/sanderlab/tree/master/docs/images **NOTE:** Ensure images of people are placed in the people folder versus images for research activities.

+## Deployment
+Wait 15-20 minutes for website to be deployed automatically on sanderlab.org.
+If it does not then contact site administrators.

 # Projects
 ## Linode-Hosted Project List
 This is a list of projects that are available on Linode server.
 They are accesible via either of the following: